arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 ### <a name="Summary">Summary</a>

-In this tutorial you’ve learned how to create an application to leverage Entity Linking Intelligence Service with just a few lines of C# and XAML code.
+In this tutorial you’ve learned how to create an application to leverage Entity Linking Intelligence Service Client Library with just a few lines of C# and XAML code.

 ### <a name="related-topics">Related Topics</a>